Advanced Geotechnical Engineering MSc – 2023 entry

 - Dissertation on a geotechnical topic

-Your modules will be taught by our academics who are experts in the geotechnical area.
-Some lectures on this course will also be delivered by visiting academics and practising engineers from industry, giving you invaluable industry insight and adding another dimension to your learning.
+Your modules will be taught by academics with expertise in geotechnics.
+Some lectures on this course will be delivered by visiting academics and practising engineers from industry, giving you invaluable insight and adding another dimension to your learning.

 In addition to our Library and Learning Centre’s extensive resources, our excellent engineering testing facilities can support experimentally based dissertation projects.

-Masters students benefit from a range of highly specialised facilities in the Department of Civil Engineering, including:
+Masters students benefit from a range of highly specialised facilities in the Department of Civil and Environmental Engineering.
+These include:

-- Geotechnics and Geology Laboratory, recently upgraded with a £450,000 investment
+- Geotechnics and Geology Teaching Laboratory, recently upgraded with a £450,000 investment

 - Materials and Structures Laboratory